 Instructor: Charlotte Beck

 A cyanotype is a blue-toned print, which is the result of a photographic printing process.
-In this three-session workshop, we will learn how to coat paper with chemicals and create an exposure using UV light.
-Contact prints will be made with objects (flowers, trinkets, paper cut outs, etc.) or images (photos printed on a transparency).
-Once familiar with the process, students will be able to experiment and create individual pieces of artwork.
-A materials list will be provided upon registration; some supplies must be purchased independently.
+In this workshop, we will learn how to coat paper and create exposure using UV light.
+Contact prints will be made with objects (flowers, trinkets, paper cutouts, etc.) or images (photos printed on transparency).
+Materials will be provided by Root Division for students registering 48 hours in advance of the class.
 Please note: this class will take place in person at Root Division, located at 1131 Mission Street in SF.